 Prenatal massage can relieve back pain and improve sleep and mood, as well as decrease stress and reduce labor complications.
 Prenatal massage is best given while you lie on your side propped up by pillows.
 Neck and shoulder massage is a safe sitting-up option, as well.

 - Avoid contrast hydrotherapy (alternating hot and cold pools or rooms).
 Constant temperatures are best.

 - Skip hot baths, steam rooms, and saunas (traditional and infrared).
-Heat and sweat cause decreased blood flow (and blood to pool in your feet), which means the baby gets less oxygen, says Joel Evans, M.D., author of The Whole Pregnancy Handbook.
+Heat and sweat cause decreased blood flow and blood can pool in your feet, which means the baby gets less oxygen, says Joel Evans, M.D., author of The Whole Pregnancy Handbook.

 - Detoxifying body scrubs are a don’t.
 It’s possible that scrubs release toxins into the bloodstream, not a good idea when a very tiny person is sharing it!
 Instead: Try light body buffs for itchy and dry skin.

 - Essential oils (concentrated plant extracts) are off-limits during the first trimester, according to Dr. Evans.
 It’s safe to reintroduce rose, lavender, and chamomile during the second trimester, as long as they’re diluted with twice the amount of carrier oil, but peppermint, rosemary, sage, and jasmine shouldn’t be used at all, Dr. Evans explains, because they can trigger uterine contractions.
 Some scents can also trigger nausea, so many spas offer scent-free products.

 - Request a massage therapist who has been specifically trained in prenatal treatments.
 A qualified therapist will have completed a maternity course that teaches basics such as positioning and pressure points for pregnancy.